Call Today! 815-324-2550

 Are dental X-rays safe?

 Yes!
-Dental X-rays, especially digital ones, are incredibly safe and help our staff plan your personalized dental implant treatment.
-This advanced dental technology allows us to create the ideal solution for you by delivering high-quality images of your teeth and jaw structures.
-We can follow the natural patterns of your teeth to provide a seamless restoration for your smile.
+Dental X-rays, especially digital ones, are incredibly safe and help our staff plan your dental implant treatment.
+This advanced dental technology allows us to determine the ideal solution for you by delivering high-quality images of your teeth and jaw structure.
+We’ll follow the natural patterns of your teeth to provide a seamless restoration for your smile.
+Digital imaging technology also exposes patients to less radiation than traditional film.

 What do CBCT scans show?

-This quick and gentle imaging is easy to do and allows us to accurately create a plan of treatment.
+CBCT imaging technology involves quick and safe scans that allow our dentist to accurately create your treatment plan.
 Cone beam imaging shows your bone structure from the front and back of your head in great detail.

-Some of what a CBCT scan can show our dental team includes:
+Some of what a CBCT scan can show include:

 • Tooth decay